 Among the main new features:

-Pomigliano d'Arco: starting in 2028, it will host the STLA-Small platform for the production of two new compact models.
+Pomigliano d'Arco: from 2028 it will host the Stla-Small platform for the production of two new compact models.
+The production of the Panda will also be extended until 2030, followed by the new generation of the model.

 Melfi: on the Stla-Medium platform, from 2025 the production of new models will begin, including the Jeep Compass, both electric and hybrid, the new Lancia Gamma, and the DS7.
 These models will triple production volumes.